 Do not keep money or valuables in the Department.
 The building is large and it is relatively easy for an outsider to enter undetected.
 Do not leave bags or packages unattended, as they will be treated as suspicious.
 If you receive a suspicious package through the post, do not attempt to open it, but contact Security immediately.

-If you see anything suspicious, whether a person, unattended package or bag, or anything else that gives you cause for concern, contact Charlie or for Bullard, bullardfac@esc.cam.ac.uk.
+If you see anything suspicious, whether a person, unattended package or bag, or anything else that gives you cause for concern, contact Charlie or Mandy for Bullard.
 Out of hours, call Security (31818).

 Suspected Theft